On Geometric Structure of Point Particles: Introduction

-Of course, it is impossible from plasma physics to literally derive the microscopic mechanics that assigns ``point'' the intrinsic attributes.
-However, when specific description of plasmas as the dielectric and magnetofluid is appropriately generalized and/or abstracted, we may get a fortuitous chance to encounter an essential mechanism engendering $e$ and $h$.
-The hope is that this breaks a stalemate in particle physics.
-If the fundamental framework found out provide radical representation of space-time independently of background, it would encompass generation mechanism of the fine-structure constant (including $c$) $e^{2}/2hc\eqqcolon\alpha$~\cite{sommerfeld1916}, and its relation to the other interactions.
+Of course, it is impossible, from plasma physics with $\mathrm{U(1)}$ symmetry, to {\em literally} derive the microscopic mechanics assigning the point the intrinsic quantized attributes.
+The mechanics is thought of as being rather inaccessible by traditional group theories.
+For example, the Poincar{\'e} group for relativity provides classification of elementary particles~\cite{wigner1939}, but fails in determining their mass as an invariant of the Casimir operator of the group; it all comes down to the problem of free-particle self-energy.
+In this aspect, worth trying is, away from algebraic approach, an analytic one capable of yielding specific numerical outputs such as the root of special functions~\cite{feynman1961}.
+In the current context, when analytical description of plasmas as the dielectric and magnetofluid is {\em appropriately generalized and abstracted}, we may get a fortuitous chance to encounter a hopeful candidate for the geometry that engenders $e$ and $h$.
+If the framework provides radical representation of space-time independently of background, it would be to encompass generation mechanism of the dimensionless constant including $c$: $e^{2}/2hc=e^{2}/q_{\mathrm P}^{2}=\alpha$~\cite{sommerfeld1916}, and its relation to the other interactions.
 Mechanics in the infinitesimal space should describe observable phenomena of particles and fields in the infinite limit.
 Thus, priority task is to specify the space-transformation operation responsible for the reproducibility.